 - US isn't weaponizing the dollar; sanctions are the alternative to war, Mnuchin says

 Subscribe to RSS

-On this week’s “Market Monitor”, we speak with David Yepez.
-Senior Investment Analyst at Exencial Wealth Advisors, who gives us three stock names he says are relatively cheap and will grow double digits in the long term.
+On this week’s “Market Monitor”, we speak with Kevin Miller, Chief Investment Officer at Evaluator Funds, who gives us three stock picks he says could grow between 15% to 20% over the next 18 months.